-Family Biotic Index (FBI): Our 2013 SHEP field sampling results produced a score of 4.9 for the Locke Lake 'Above' site.
+Family Biotic Index (FBI): SHEP field sampling results produced a score of 4.9 for the Rice Creek 'Park' site.
 This score corresponds to a "Good" rating on the Family Biotic Index stream health chart.
-This shows continued improvement in stream health scores from 2012 (5.2) and 2011 (5.4); in fact, scores have steadily declined since 2009 (6.1).
-In 2013, the diversity decreased but the dominating family was Hydropsychidae, which has a lower tolerance value than Chironomidae, the dominating family in 2012.
-Despite the low total number of families (9) and the lower number of
+This compares to a stream health score of 6.4 ("Fairly Poor) in 2013 and 4.7 (Good) in 2012.
+This is the third year that this site has been sampled.
+There is variation in the represented families and their abundances.
+More years of sampling will help identify a FBI health trend.